 June 10 Poson On this significant day, Arahat Mahinda, the son of Emperor Asoka, officially introduced Buddhism to the island in the third century B.C.

+Feast of St Anthony's Shrine, Kochchikade

+June 13

-exploresrilanka.lk June 13 Feast of St Anthony's Shrine, Kochchikade The feast dedicated to St. Anthony is a vibrant celebration that features novenas, special prayers, and an impressive chariot procession
+The feast dedicated to St. Anthony is a vibrant celebration that features novenas, special prayers, and an impressive chariot procession